Titanium Alloy Spring Capabilities

 Titanium's characteristics allow engineers to use a larger wire diameter but fewer coils to provide a spring rate that is equivalent to the rate of the steel spring being swapped-out.
 Titanium is lighter and more controlled, and it reduces space requirements.
 Add to this titanium's high corrosion resistance, and you have material worthy of consideration for a wide range of applications where weight and space are critical parameters, especially for applications in harsh environments.

-The Con's of Using Titanium; The Outlook is Changing
+The Disadvantage of Using Titanium: The Outlook is Changing

 Titanium is only about 75% as strong as steel.
 While this is a consideration for heavy-duty applications, engineers can compensate, to some degree, by increasing the wire diameter of their titanium springs.
 Titanium's long-term wear-resistance is also not as high as the wear-resistance of steel, but methods such as anodizing can increase surface durability.
 The biggest drawback to specifying titanium alloys is cost.
 Traditionally, titanium is expensive.
 It can cost up to 6 or 7 times more than steel.